Updated: Aug 11

 Bitomoji on the classroom door

-A nice way in a positive way to build relationships with students you might not know throughout the year.
+A nice way in positive way to build relationships with students you might not know throughout the year.

 Create anchor charts